Things You'll Need

 Planning a Casino Night

 Establish a budget and set a goal for the amount of money to be brought in.
-It is difficult to make decisions about expenses without some guidelines.
 Once established, stay within the budget, even if it means changing certain aspects of the event.

 Choose a time and place for the party.
 The location might be dependent on the number of people you plan to invite as well as the various types of games to be played.
 Whether or not you are serving a full dinner or simply snacks and a bar will also have an impact on the choice of venue.

 Pick a theme for the party if one is desired.
 For example, it could be an Old West Gambling Night, a Vegas Night, a Married to the Mob Casino Night or any other theme you desire.
-Keep in mind that the theme chosen will also have an impact on the clothing you might ask your guests to wear.
+Ask guests to dress accordingly.

-Purchase or make invitations that fit the theme chosen.
-If you don’t want a “theme” try sending an invitation glued to the front of a playing card.
+Purchase or make invitations that fit the theme chosen for your casino night fundraiser.
+If you don't want a "theme" try sending an invitation glued to the front of a playing card.
 Invitations should go out no later than 10 days before the scheduled event.

 Decide if guests will be asked to dress in character.
-For some, this adds to the fun of the event.
-For an Old West Gambling Night, guests could be asked to dress as cowboys and bar girls.
-For a Vegas Night, guests could dress in semi-formal or formal attire.
+For an Old West Gambling Night, guests could dress as cowboys and bar girls.
+For a Vegas Night, guests might dress in semi-formal or formal attire.
 For a Mob Casino Night, guests could dress in clothing from any era between the '20s and '50s.

-Decide on other decorations for the Casino Night.
+Decide on other decorations for the Casino night fundraiser.
 These too will be dependent upon the theme chosen as well as the location for the event.

 Establish a menu for the event.
-Keep in mind, however, that the focus of the night should be mainly on the games; not the food.
+However, keep the focus of the night mainly on the games; not the food.

-Figure out the best ways to make money at the event.
+Figure out the best ways to make money at the casino night fundraiser.
 Charge a dollar amount for chips or play money, if applicable.
 Set the slot machines to accept a certain type of loose change.
 Charge for food, drink, or both.
 If none of those options appeal to you, simply charge a per-person cover fee and let everything inside the event be free.
-Be aware that city, county, or state permits may establish restrictions on certain types of gambling.
 Follow regulations and permit requirements to avoid being shut down.

 Coordinating the event